ENA: Dream BBQ

 ENA: Dream BBQ is a 2025 episodic exploration adventure game developed by ENA Team and published by Joel Guerra.
-It follows ENA, (Note: Pronounced /ˈɛnə/, EH-nə) a humanoid who explores various environments while interacting with other characters, completing in-game tasks, navigating mazes, and solving puzzles in an effort to reach the Boss, a mysterious figure central to the narrative.
+It follows ENA, (Note: Pronounced /ˈɛnə/, EH-nə) a humanoid being who explores various environments while interacting with other characters, completing in-game tasks, navigating mazes, and solving puzzles in an effort to reach the Boss, a mysterious figure central to the narrative.

-The game's first chapter, titled "Lonely Door", was released for Linux, macOS and Windows on March 27, 2025.
-More chapters are in development, and are planned to be released as downloadable content.
+The game's first chapter, titled "Lonely Door", was released for Linux, macOS, and Windows on March 27, 2025.
+More chapters are in development and are planned to be released as downloadable content.
 The game was widely described as surreal by reviewers.

 Gameplay

 ENA: Dream BBQ is an exploration adventure game (Note: ENA: Dream BBQ has been described as either an exploration or adventure game, or both, by reviewers.
 Some reviewers say it is an adventure game while others say it is an exploration game (or similar).
 Viraaj Bhatgnar of Game Rant says it is both an exploration and adventure game.) set in the first person.
 The player controls a humanoid named ENA and, while exploring different areas, is presented with various objectives through her, which are accessible through the game's interface.
-Throughout the story, the gameplay incorporates character interaction, maze navigation, puzzle solving and platforming.
+Throughout the story, the gameplay incorporates character interaction, maze navigation, puzzle solving, and platforming.
 A minigame is included as a segment within a certain task assigned during gameplay.
 Tasks become available following interactions with specific non-player characters.